The 5 Decisions That Turn an AI Pilot Into a Production-Ready Solution

-As organizations increasingly adopt generative AI, Most teams discover the cost problem after they've already deployed.
+As organizations increasingly adopt generative AI, most teams discover the cost problem after they've already deployed.
 Here's how to get ahead of it.
 Teams working with Google Cloud Vertex AI often discover that without a structured approach, costs can scale quickly and unpredictably.

 A well-designed workflow helps organizations balance performance, quality, and cost control from the very beginning.
 Below is a practical approach to using Vertex AI with optimization in mind.